revitteth/twinter/README.md

 The sidetracked part of this project is a basic PHP script using twitter to print out the hashtags...

 ##Raspberry PI
-uses PHP-CLI, GCC, GIT, BOOST libraries
+required: PHP-CLI, GCC, GIT, BOOST libraries & receipt printer (we're using NCR 7167).

 C recompiled for ARM and running on Raspberry Pi

 by